-Draw this stage (early gastrula)
+1 Draw t his stage e (early g gastrula)

 Late gastrula

 - At a specific region below the equator the blastoderm cells move toward the interior of the blastula.
 As the cells move further inside, an invagination happens.
 The blastopore become deeper to form the gastrocoel or archenteron inside The opening of the archenteron on the surface of the blastula is called the blastopore. - The endodermal and mesodermal cells inter the gastrula through the blastopore into the gastrocoel until the blastopore closed by an endodermal plug this called the yolk-plug. - The roof of the yolk-plug represents the dorsal lip of the blastopore. - The floor of the yolk-plug represents the ventral lip of the blastopore.